 How do I make phonecalls using B4RN?

 You will need to sign up to a third party VoIP (Voice over Internet Protocol) service.
 This provides a telephone service that uses your internet connection.
 The calls are generally cheaper than on a traditional phone service, and you won’t need to pay line rental anymore.
 B4RN subscribers have found market leaders Vonage provide a good, consumer friendly service, however, there are many alternatives you can find by googling for “VoIP service”.
-If you do decide on Vonage then ask us, or your local champion or friend to send you a ‘refer a friend’ link by email, this will get you a £50 Amazon voucher each if you subscribe.

 The VoIP provider will provide a small device that will plug into your B4RN router.
 Your home phones will be plugged into this in the same way your phones are currently plugged into your master socket.
 There are different types of boxes but they are all small and unobtrusive.